 High Shoals Waterfall

 Following a series of waterfalls, this hike is a popular, easy hike in the Chattahoochee Forest.
 At only 2.6 miles this short hike is perfect to pair with a longer hike or a great way to spend a morning on your North Georgia vacation.
 There are viewing platforms at various places along the trail so you can stop and enjoy the majesty of the waterfalls.
-Access to the trail is off of Forest Road 283 near Unicoi Road; not far from the Helen, Georgia cabins.
+Access to the trail is off of Forest Road 283 near Unicoi Road; not far from many of the cabin rentals in Helen.

 Always stay on the trail.
 Be careful not to venture off into unmarked land and avoid shortcutting the switchbacks.